 We lead and support the industry in key areas including:

 - safety in the workplace and on the road;

 - compliance with laws, regulations and rules; and

 Our advocacy work across central and local government includes:

 - responding to government initiatives affecting the industry, including going through a process of submissions, meeting with government officials, and appearing before Parliamentary select committees; and

 - Telling our story, using an evidence-base, to ensure New Zealanders know the value of our contribution to the economy and to their everyday health, comfort and wellbeing.

-Ia Ara Aotearoa Transporting New Zealand’s members include Road Transport Association NZ, National Road Carriers, and NZ Trucking Association.
+Ia Ara Aotearoa Transporting New Zealand’s members include Road Transport Association NZ.